stelzinga/MF/MGT_80.Tools.md

     - RACI
 ________________________________________
 ## Activities Definition (Procedure)
 Activities regroup a set of Objectives aiming at achieving, or contributing to, a specific Service.
 For each Activity define name and subsequent properties at L2 and L3 within [MGT: Organising # ACTIVITIES] as per [MGT: 99.Legend ## Activities] and whilst observing [## RPT].

 Note that the Group name associated to the Activity is the same as the Activity, see also [## RPT].

 The name of the Venture is determined by the owners of the Venture.
 It is essentially the top level of all Activities (and thus Groups) within a Venture.
-As can be seen in [## Goal Definition] all standard Goals for any Venture are defined against the Activity = STE.

 For any other Activity within the Venture, the Manager of the Venture effectively delegates the Management of the Activity to the head or Manager of said Activity.
 The result of this, is that for example details as discussed in the notes MGT: 99.Legend and MGT: 80.Tools are maintained by the Activity Manager and not the Venture Manager.
 Note that, as per delegation principles, the Manager of the Venture remains accountable for the performance of the Activity.
-See also [## Delegating Definition], [## Objective Definition].
+See also [## Delegating Definition.

 Guidelines:
 - Make the structure of Activities *simple*
 - Processes within the Activities can be *complex*
 ________________________________________
 ## Resource Planning
 With the Tactical Plan, see [## Tactical Planning], the target Objectives are identified for 1 year (or more) including when they will be worked on.
 However, resources are not attributed to those Objectives.

-In all fairness, the Tactical Plan is most often designed around known Resources.
+The Tactical Plan is most often designed around known Resources.
 Nevertheless, there are considerations for planning resources.

 Resource planning, a.k.a.
 Budgeting is a two way exercise in which Resources (Staff, Assets, Suppliers) are compared with the target set out by Goals.

-### Resources
 Resources and Objectives are related:
     Assets + Staff + Suppliers = Routines + Projects

 Changes in Resources have an impact that needs to be managed through Business Functions: Finance, Human Resources and Procurement.
 ________________________________________
 ## Group Definition (Framework)
 Groups regroup Staff involved in the performance of Processes that are part of an Activity.
 Often the Group is headed by a Manager, most often of Lower Level Management i.e. operationally very involved.
 ________________________________________
+## Organisation Chart (Framework)
+Although the Group Definition is defined by the Ativity Definition, the relation between Activities, is often capture in an Organisation Chart, and not an Activity Chart!
+In other words, the manner in which Activities relate to eachother is reflected in how Groups related to eachother.
+________________________________________
 ## Delegating Definition (Framework)
-The defintion of Delegating is given in [MGT: 99.Legend ### Roles & Responsibilities].
+The defintion of Delegating is as per [MGT: 99.Legend ### Roles & Responsibilities].
 This section sets out further details of Delegating.

 ### Delegating Conditions
 Legally speaking delegation is possible only if: